aiven/devportal/docs/tutorials/add-caching-to-pg-with-redis.rst

 * Explain why caching is a good idea in general
 * Point out that a service doesn’t retain data between requests, and that a real backend may well be running multiple copies of a service, so there’s no way to share data in the application itself
-* Explain that Redis is very easy to use, a good match for typical programming language datastructures, and popular for this sort of task
+* Explain that Redis is very easy to use, a good match for typical programming language data structures, and popular for this sort of task
 * Show how to start up a Redis service on Aiven
 * First approach: cache explicitly by writing simple code in the request method
 * Point out that we may have multiple hashes/dictionaries/maps in Redis for different purposes, and how Redis supports that